TessorNetwork/nebula/docs/design_docs/010-market-params.md

 ## Context

-Umee manages the health of individual borrowers using borrow limits, collateral weights, and liquidation thresholds, but it currently lacks parameters that manages the health of token markets as a whole.
+Nebula manages the health of individual borrowers using borrow limits, collateral weights, and liquidation thresholds, but it currently lacks parameters that manages the health of token markets as a whole.

 Several new parameters and alternatives are being proposed.